PSI-TAMU/D1NAMO/README.md

     * Summary: other relevant metrics
         * 'Time', 'HR', 'BR', 'Posture', 'Activity', 'HRConfidence', 'ECGNoise'

-We have also included a [jupyter notebook](./visualize.ipynb) that provides an interactive demo for visualizing the signal.
+We have also included a [jupyter notebook](./notebooks/visualize.ipynb) that provides an interactive demo for visualizing the signal.
 This notebook walks you through key steps in analyzing and processing the data, allowing you to explore and better understand the signal.

+### Extract Beat
+We also provide the script for extracting the ecg signals into individual beats using [NeuroKit2](https://neuropsychology.github.io/NeuroKit/functions/ecg.html).
+Please see [extract_beat.py](./extract_beat.py) for more detail.

 ## Citation
 ```